Irfan-Nasruddin/Irfan-Nasruddin/README.md

 - ✨ I'm naturally inclined towards new things
 - 😬 I'm a bit of an awkward guy but once we're past that point, I think I'm a pretty good friend
 - 🎞️ I love watching movies.
 They were a big part of my childhood
-- ☕ Bro I don't even love coffee.
-I mean I'm okay with them but they're just coffee.
-What's with programmers and their love for coffees

 My interest include: